 KEY MEMBERS

-Dr Mark BoyesDr Mark Orkin
+Dr Devi Sridhar Dr Mark BoyesDr Mark Orkin

 - January 2012: The Brown International Advance Research Institute will host its annual conference on June 9-23 2012.
 Thanks to generous support from Santander Universities, BIARI will cover the costs of tuition, food and accommodation (in university housing) during BIARI, and also the costs of air travel and ground transportation to Providence.
 To apply, please visit their website.
 Applications will start to be reviewed on January 4, 2012 so apply as early as possible if interested.